Nadja Durbach

-Nadja Durbach is a professor of History at the University of Utah.
+Nadja Durbach is the Carroll J. Amundson Professor of British History at the University of Pittsburgh.
 She is a specialist of modern Britain and co-editor of the Journal of British Studies.
 Her research, grounded in her first book, Bodily Matters: The Anti-Vaccination Movement in England, 1853-1907(2005), focuses on immunization, vaccination, and alternative medicine politics in the nineteenth century.
 Her research has also focused on the history of the body and food politics in Britain.
 She was the recipient of a Guggenheim Fellowship in 2016.

 Durbach received her B.A. from University of British Columbia in 1993 and her Ph.D. from Johns Hopkins University in 2001.